 9.8 - 2.
-(2011) Recognition of Previous Question after Adoption of Motion to Advance Question
+(2011) Recognition of Previous Question after Adoption of Motion to Advance Question form: "The Previous Question has been moved.

-When a debatable question is before the House, any member may move the Previous Question.
-It shall be put in the following form: "The Previous Question has been moved.
 The Question is, shall the pending Question now be put?"
 If the motion for the Previous Question passes, the pending question shall be put immediately and no member shall be heard to debate it further or seek to amend it.